The Business of Choosing Undergraduate Business Programs

 Some will admit freshmen immediately and let them sink or swim.
-Others will admit freshmen to a pre-business track, then admit them to the business school as juniors, provided that they maintained a minimum GPA or better in the required courses.
-Some schools offer both options but make the transfer process a greater academic challenge for those who want to switch to the business school.
+Others will admit freshmen to a pre-business track.
+Then they admit them to the business school as juniors, provided that they maintained a minimum GPA or better in the required courses.
+Some schools offer both options.
+But they make the transfer process a greater academic challenge for those who want to switch to the business school.

-It’s easier for a sophomore or junior to pull out than it is to get in.
-Keep in mind that some majors within an undergraduate business program might become “capped.”
+It’s easier for a college sophomore or junior to pull out of an undergraduate business program than it is to get in.
+Some majors within an undergraduate business program might become “capped.”
 The demand for the major might be greater than the number of classes that can be offered.

-Hope to seek a good-paying internship?
-Then seek a school with a strong alumni base in a city where your student hopes to work and possibly reside after graduation.
-Some colleges such as Cornell, Indiana, Penn State or Purdue are quite isolated but there are alumni working all over the world.
+Seek a school with a strong alumni base in a city where your student hopes to work and possibly reside after graduation.
+Some colleges such as Cornell, Indiana, Penn State or Purdue are quite isolated.
+But there are alumni working all over the world.
 The upside?
 Students may have fantastic summer internship experiences.
 Downside?
 They cannot work in these internships during the school year nor can they always leave campus for interviews.
 Another option is co-op, where students alternate between school and work for two or three years of their college degree.